terragraph/terragraph-planner/docs/runbook/Quick_Start.md

 1. Go through steps in [Install](#install) to install xpress
 2. Set the environment variable `XPAUTH_PATH` to the full path of your commericial license if you have one.
-Otherwise, the community license is used by default.
+Otherwise, the community license is used by default (which will only work for very small plans).

 Get more details at [FICO Xpress Optimization Help](https://www.fico.com/fico-xpress-optimization/docs/latest/solver/optimizer/python/HTML/chIntro.html?scroll=secInstall).